About the Program

 - Peter Wosh, Director of the Archival Management and Public History Programs at New York University

 - James McGrath Morris, author of The Rose Man of Sing Sing: A True Tale of Life, Murder, and Redemption in the Age of Yellow Journalism.

-Graduate or professional students, currently matriculated at Columbia University, are eligible to apply.
+Graduate or professional students, currently matriculated at Columbia University and affiliates, are eligible to apply.

 Terms & Duration